 Xcode needs to be installed in your system.
 If not, you can install it from the macOS App Store.
 After the installation, open it once to accept some licenses and install some additional components.

 You can also leverage all the other tuist features that you know and love with the additional benefit of being able to validate your current changes on a complex project.
+If any feature does not work as expected, feel free to raise an issue.

 You can run Tuist from Xcode like you'd do from your terminal.